Signed in as:

 *Most facilities will not allow staff to witness.

 · Signer needs to be alert and aware, not under conservatorship or have medical orders to prevent the signing of legal documents.

-If notary believes singer shows signs of lack of awareness such as inability to communicate with notary directly, confusion, reluctance to sign etc., the signing can be stopped even with no such medical order.
+If the notary believes the signer shows signs of lack of awareness such as inability to communicate with the notary directly, confusion, reluctance to sign, etc., the signing can be stopped even with no such medical order.